Luz Mercado

-Luz Verano Mercado (born May 23, 1954) is a Filipino politician who is the mayor of Maasin in Southern Leyte, having been elected in 2025.
-She is also representing Southern Leyte's 1st congressional district since 2022.
+Luz Verano Mercado (born May 23, 1954) is a Filipino politician who is the mayor of Maasin since 2025.
+She also represented Southern Leyte's 1st congressional district from 2022 to 2025.

 Early life

 Luz Mercado was born in Maasin, Leyte, Philippines.

 Career

 Congresswoman

 Luz Mercado ran for Congresswoman of the newly established Southern Leyte's 1st congressional district under the National Unity Party against Vicente Geraldo and won, with 74,693 votes or 88.93 percent of the votes.
 She became the first representative of the district.

 Luz Mercado passed 97 bills, including: